VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 The **ReceiveMethod** is the method that will receive the notification from the Hub.

+You can specify the **ReceiveGroup** that will receive the notification from the Hub.

 The Gateway provides a **POST** endpoint for accepting requests for downstream Hubs.

 You can pass the data in the body of this post request.